 Meet Our Staff:

 The Office of Student Counseling & Wellness Services staff includes licensed clinicians as well as a case manager.
 Our licensed staff represent a variety of mental health disciplines to include a Psychologist, Social Worker and multiple Licensed Professional Counselors.
-Our staff also includes graduate student interns who are in the process of obtaining their degree in social work or counseling.
-For more information related to our Internship Program, please click on the link provided here, Internship Program.
+Our staff also includes graduate student interns who are in the process of obtaining their degrees in social work, counseling, and psychology.
+For more information related to our Practicum & Internship Program, please click on the link provided here, Practicum & Internship Program.

 Rachel Lutz Guevara, LCSW, Board Approved Supervisor

 - Theoretical Orientation/Treatment Approach: I utilize an integrative approach that incorporates cognitive-behavioral, psychodynamic, and attachment concepts into my work with clients.
 Treatment approaches I utilize often include Dialectical Behavioral Therapy, Eye Movement Desensitization and Reprocessing, Psychodynamic Therapy, and Art Therapy.